Western Midstream (WES) Stock Slides as Market Rises: Facts to Know Before You Trade

-Investors will be eagerly watching for the performance of Western Midstream in its upcoming earnings disclosure.
-The company's earnings report is set to be unveiled on May 7, 2025.
-The company is expected to report EPS of $0.83, down 43.54% from the prior-year quarter.
-At the same time, our most recent consensus estimate is projecting a revenue of $945.11 million, reflecting a 6.46% rise from the equivalent quarter last year.
+Market participants will be closely following the financial results of Western Midstream in its upcoming release.
+The company plans to announce its earnings on May 7, 2025.
+It is anticipated that the company will report an EPS of $0.83, marking a 43.54% fall compared to the same quarter of the previous year.
+Alongside, our most recent consensus estimate is anticipating revenue of $945.11 million, indicating a 6.46% upward movement from the same quarter last year.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $3.42 per share and a revenue of $3.79 billion, signifying shifts of -14.93% and +5.21%, respectively, from the last year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $3.40 per share and a revenue of $3.79 billion, representing changes of -15.42% and +5.25%, respectively, from the prior year.

-Investors should also pay attention to any latest changes in analyst estimates for Western Midstream.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Investors might also notice recent changes to analyst estimates for Western Midstream.
+These revisions help to show the ever-changing nature of near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.24% higher.
-Western Midstream is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.44% lower.
+Western Midstream is holding a Zacks Rank of #3 (Hold) right now.

-In the context of valuation, Western Midstream is at present trading with a Forward P/E ratio of 11.14.
-For comparison, its industry has an average Forward P/E of 19.47, which means Western Midstream is trading at a discount to the group.
+In terms of valuation, Western Midstream is presently being traded at a Forward P/E ratio of 11.44.
+For comparison, its industry has an average Forward P/E of 22.03, which means Western Midstream is trading at a discount to the group.

 The Oil and Gas - Refining and Marketing - Master Limited Partnerships industry is part of the Oils-Energy sector.
-This industry, currently bearing a Zacks Industry Rank of 50, finds itself in the top 21% echelons of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 237, positioning it in the bottom 5% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.